 After my hysterectomy, I know I’ll be emotional.
 Realizing the door to the nursery has closed forever.
 I wanted to be the mom who sent her children to school with cupcakes on their birthdays.
 Who’d set up a fort in the living room and read them bedtime stories.
 Who’d make green pancakes on St. Patrick’s Day.
 Teach them how to tie their shoes, and their primary and secondary colours, and the alphabet before kindergarten.
 Enter them in figure skating and make them a rink at home.

 But, who knows?
 I also could’ve been the mom who made them cereal for dinner.
 Or that mom who forgets her kids are at daycare – and forgets which daycare.

-The next time I fill out an MRI form with the, “… is there a chance you could be pregnant,” maybe I’ll feel sad.
+I might feel sad next time I fill out an MRI form and answer the, “… is there a chance you could be pregnant,” question.
 Or maybe I won’t.